sux21/Experimental_Evolution/README.md

 bedtools version:2.31.1
 Work done on info2020

-Index the cleaned genomes of 19_1_9 and 19_4_7 for bwa (Create files ending with .amb, .ann, .bwt, .pac, .sa)
+Index the cleaned genomes of 19_1_9 and 19_4_7 for bwa (Create files ending with .amb, .ann, .bwt, .pac, .sa).
 ```bash
 for i in /home/xingyuan/rhizo_ee/derived+original_genomes/{19_1_9,19_4_7}*SemiBin*fasta; do
 /usr/bin/bwa index "$i"
 done
 ```

-Use BWA to align reads to genomes
+Use BWA to align reads to the cleaned genomes (-M mark shorter split hits as secondary).
 ```bash
 for i in 19_1_9 19_4_7; do
 r1=/home/xingyuan/rhizo_ee/fastp_results/fastp_reads/"$i"_*R1_P*